gayverjr/pyemap/docs/tutorial/mining.rst

 Parsing
 =========
-The first step of graph mining with PyeMap is to create a `PDBGroup` object, and populate it `emap` objects for the PDBs of interest.
+The first step of graph mining with PyeMap is to create a :class:`~pyemap.graph_mining.PDBGroup` object, and populate it with :class:`~pyemap.emap` objects for the PDBs of interest.
 Here, we'll fetch and parse a small set of flavoprotein PDBs.

 .. code-block:: python